magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 ## Alarm rules

-**Alarm rules** in ThingsBoard define the conditions under which alarms are created, updated, or cleared.
+**Alarm rules** in IoT Hub define the conditions under which alarms are created, updated, or cleared.
 They are a key component of automation that enables efficient real-time monitoring of device states and data.

 Alarm rules are configured in device profiles, allowing centralized control over alarm logic for entire groups of similar device types.